 Welcome to my personal website

-During my DPhil studies, I was based at the School of Geography and Environment.
-I remain associated with the Climate Econometrics project at Nuffield College as well as with the Institute for New Economic Thinking at the Oxford Martin School and the Smith School of Enterprise and the Environment.
+I obtained my DPhil (PhD) in Economics from the University of Oxford working with the Climate Econometrics group at Nuffield College, and I am based at the Faculty of Economics and Management at TU Berlin and at the Potsdam Institute for Climate Impact Research (PIK).
+I remain affiliated with the Institute for New Economic Thinking at the Oxford Martin School and the Smith School of Enterprise and the Environment.

 Newest Research: